Skip to main content

 UK Graduate Entry Medicine programmes (2027 entry)

 Not seeing a programme you expected?
 Several major UK GEM routes (Warwick, St George's, Imperial, Nottingham, Birmingham, Cambridge, Newcastle, Liverpool, Southampton) accept graduate applicants into their 5-year A100 programmes alongside their dedicated A101 routes.
-Check the full school listing at /medical-schools if you don't find what you're looking for above.
+Browse the full school listing at /medical-schools if you don't find what you're looking for above.

 Funding for UK Graduate Entry Medicine

-Year 1: Student Finance England (or equivalent) provides the standard undergraduate tuition loan (£9,250) and maintenance support.
+Student Finance England (or equivalent) provides the standard undergraduate tuition loan (£9,250) and maintenance support.
 You pay tuition like any undergraduate.

-International GEM students pay the same overseas fees as international 5-year students (£35,000-£62,000/year, school-specific).
-NHS Bursary does not apply.
+International GEM students pay the same overseas fees as international 5-year students (£35,000–£62,000/year, school-specific).
+The NHS Bursary does not apply.

 GEM application timeline